Last Updated on November 13, 2020 by Oddmund Groette

 |ROIC % (Morningstar)||19.65||13.39||14.22||16.39||18.47||17.55||17.86||1.69||16.9||17.01|

 Many own JNJ because of the dividend (which has been raised for over 30 years in a row).
 That is understandable, but most investors should know there are other ways to create “income”, like selling shares for example.
-Current yield as of writing is 3.2%, the highest yield since 2012.
-The payout ratio is about 50% of the free cashflow, and I would say the dividend is pretty safe.
+The current yield as of writing is 3.2%, the highest yield since 2012.
+The payout ratio is about 50% of the free cash flow, and I would say the dividend is pretty safe.

-I expect JNJ to be much less impacted by the corunavirus than most other companies.
-Since the outbreak the stock has dropped from 150 to 120 (20%), and currently trading at 16 times last years free cash flow.
+I expect JNJ to be much less impacted by the coronavirus than most other companies.
+Since the outbreak, the stock has dropped from 150 to 120 (20%), and currently trading at 16 times last year’s free cash flow.
 JNJ was little impacted by the financial crisis in 2008/09, but it remains to be seen how the coronavirus affects earnings.
 I expect a drop, but I assume much of it is already discounted.